kehantan/labbook/docs/protein/bacteria_glycerol_stock_2.rst

 #.
 Set up a sterile bench for bacteria work.
 #.
 Add 2.5 mL of LB broth into a 15 mL centrifuge tube.
 #.
-Pick a single colony from LB agar plate and swirl in the LB broth inside the centrifuge tube.
+Pick a single colony from LB agar plate and mix to the LB broth inside the centrifuge tube.
 #.
 Incubate, 37 C, overnight.

 Bacteria glycerol stock